lvgl/docs_old/en/object-types/page.md

 It can be enebaled with `lv_page_set_scroll_propagation(list, true)`

 ### Scrollable API
-There are functions to directly **set/get the scrollable's attributes**:
+There are functions to directly set/get the scrollable's attributes:
 - `lv_page_get_scrl()`
 - `lv_page_set_scrl_fit/fint2/fit4()`
 - `lv_page_set_scrl_width()`